A Spiced, Savory Cranberry Sauce Worth Making All Season Long

 What to Drink With It

 For the holiday table, I'd reach for Onda.
-It's our Sicilian-style botanical soda — sage, rhubarb, chinotto, lemon — and it has a broader mouthfeel than our other flavors, driven by the herbaceous character.
-That weight makes it especially good for pairing with rich, heavy holiday food.
-Cold, over ice or not, served in whatever glass you have.
-The same principles that make this cranberry sauce work — complexity, balance, enough tartness to cut through — apply to what you're drinking.
+It's our Sicilian-style botanical soda—sage, rhubarb, chinotto, lemon—and it has more body than our other flavors, driven by the herbaceous character.
+That makes it especially good for pairing with rich, heavy holiday food.
+The sage-rhubarb profile complements the spiced cranberry without competing with it.

 If you're hosting and want options for guests who aren't drinking alcohol, the dinner party guide we published earlier has a more comprehensive breakdown.
 But for this meal, Onda is where I'd start.